LukeHowellDev/docker-rancher-cli/README.md

 # Rancher CLI Docker Image

-Small docker image with Rancher CLI for local use or CI
+This is the Git repo of the Docker image for [lukehowell/rancher-cli]().

 ## Development

+Run `make`.
-To build the docker image you will run `make` and rancher will be downloaded and the docker image built.
+Rancher will be downloaded and the docker image built.

+### Environment Variables

 Use environment variables to change build specifications.

-### Environment Variables

 * ENTRYPOINT - The entrypoint for the docker image
 * VERSION - The Rancher CLI version to install